-Brutal, yet well-proportioned, the new Breitling Cockpit B50 (ref.
-VB501022/BD41-155S) aviator’s chronograph wristwatch (especially the variation in plain machine-brushed titanium) somehow reminds me USAF’s F22 air superiority fighter jet: everything is on its place; everything is completely functional, yet extremely sexy.
+Brutal, yet well-proportioned, the Breitling Cockpit B50 (ref.
+VB501022/BD41-155S) (especially the variation in plain machine-brushed titanium) somehow reminds me of a USAF’s F22 air superiority fighter jet: everything is in its place; everything is completely functional, yet extremely sexy.
 The only thing that makes the new B50 model different is the price.
 While still deliciously expensive, it won’t make you sell your house to get one.

-Moreover, in a world where there dozens of independent contractors ready to supply you with all the components necessary to build such a mechanism, the move is also not particularly cost prohibitive or time consuming.
+Moreover, in a world where their dozens of independent contractors ready to supply you with all the components necessary to build such a mechanism, the move is also not particularly cost prohibitive or time-consuming.

 As one could have expected, the Caliber B50 movement doesn’t offer anything terribly revolutionary about its functionality delivering you the usual mix of a flight time chronograph, a couple of timers, an electronic tachometer, UTC support and, of course, their signature combination of an analogue three-hander with an LCD display, which is visible through a pair of large apertures in lower and upper parts of dial.

-However, like it is often the case with luxury timepieces, there are lots of tiny details that make this watch quite desirable.
-Its elegant blue backlighting, for example, may switch on automatically when you raise your hand closer to your eyes: a must have when you are busy piloting your plane through a storm or driving your car at night on a winding rural road.
+However, as it is often the case with luxury timepieces, there are lots of tiny details that make this watch quite desirable.
+The elegant blue backlighting, for example, may switch on automatically when you raise your hand closer to your eyes: a must-have when you are busy piloting your plane through a storm or driving your car at night on a winding rural road.